bekasa/astro/src/pages/blog/backup-and-restore.md

 ### Backup Location

-Contigous with a general policy is the question of where to put what data.
+Contiguous with a general policy is the question of where to put what data.
 There is no rule against multiple backups  or overlapping data saved.
 The IT industry recommends three backups but at the very least two external hard disk and cloud for example.
 Data of a static nature and not likely to change, for instance pictures could be stored anywhere, locally on USB stick, external hard disk or remotely by cloud storage.

 **Cloud**